tty-pt/metal/README.md

 # Description
-Compile C into asm.js.
+This is Linux (or part of it) compiled to JS.
+The standard libraries and everything needed to start compiling C to JS.

 No one can destroy the Metal.
 I saw the talk.

 # Motivation
 A C WebAssembly kernel seemed interesting and I couldn't get Emscripten to work on OpenBSD.